 1. The effect on outsiders.
 At the time, presidential candidates Hillary Clinton and Donald Trump both suggested the merger might be a bum deal for consumers.
 But Los Angeles Times writer David Lazarus predicted that the Justice Department and Federal Communications Commission would impose consumer protection conditions on the deal to protect AT&T customers, such as requiring that they be allowed to purchase access to individual Time Warner channels rather than packages only.

-The issue reminds us of the importance of considering how a potential partnership is likely to affect parties who aren’t seated at the table, including customers and the public.
+The issue reminds us of the importance of considering how a potential business partnership agreement is likely to affect parties who aren’t seated at the table, including customers and the public.
 This is especially true when you’re negotiating within an insular environment, as in the case of an interindustry partnership or a merger between corporate titans who might be inclined to focus first and foremost on the potential impact on their companies’ bottom lines.

 Taking time to think about how your partnership will affect others not only should lead you to make more ethical decisions but also will help protect you from a public backlash and scrutiny from authorities.